HappySeaFox/sail/README.md

 struct sail_image *image;

 /*
- * sail_read_path() reads the image and outputs pixels in BPP32-RGBA pixel format for image formats
+ * sail_read_path() reads the image and outputs pixels in the BPP32-RGBA pixel format.
- * with transparency support and BPP24-RGB otherwise.
-If you need to control output pixel
- * formats, consider switching to the deep diver API.
+ * If you need to control output pixel formats, consider switching to the deep diver API.
  */
 SAIL_TRY(sail_read_path(path, NULL, &image));